-Description | This article describes how to remove an object that is not referenced, where the delete button grey out via FortiGate GUI and CLI prompted message that the object is referenced |
+Description | This article describes how to remove an object that is not referenced, when the delete button is greyed out via FortiGate GUI, and the CLI prompt message that the object is referenced |

 Scope | FortiOS |